igorswieton/reports/README.md

 If a player has this permission, he is able to see, control and close a report.
 Everyone on the server is able to report an other player.

+## Commands
+- /report <victim> `allows to report a player`
+- /report control `allows to control a reported player`
+- /report close `allows to close a controlling process`

 ## Installation
 Currently there is no way to download the jar file.
 In the future, however, there will be a way to download the jar file from [SpigotMC](https://www.spigotmc.org/).